EshaanKaranth/AI-Detector/README.md

->This Repository contains the code for 2 modules:
+->This Repository contains the code for 2 modules:
       1. Resume Plagiarism Detector
       2. Resume AI text Detector